-When complete, the Harrison South Rail Trail will extend south from Veteran's Memorial Park and the Louis A. Johnson VA Medical Center in Clarksburg to the rural community of Lost Creek.
-The trail, roughly half of which is currently open between Lost Creek and Mount Clare, was built on a railbanked CSX corridor that parallels Browns Creek and County Road 25.
+The Harrison South Rail Trail extends south from Veteran's Memorial Park and the Louis A. Johnson VA Medical Center in Clarksburg to the rural community of Lost Creek.
+The trail was built on a railbanked CSX corridor that parallels Browns Creek and County Road 25.

-Running for nearly 6 miles, the trail passes farmland set against the backdrop of the rolling hills that make this part of West Virginia exceptionally beautiful.
+Running for over 10 miles, the trail passes farmland set against the backdrop of the rolling hills that make this part of West Virginia exceptionally beautiful.
 Several restored trestles along the way cross the snaking course of Browns Creek, which is never far out of sight.
-In Lost Creek, the trail ends just before a closed trestle over the creek of the same name (just beyond the Lost Creek Community Building), where a sign warns users that their route has ended.
+In Lost Creek, the trail ends just past South St.

-Someday it is hoped that Clarksburg will be a destination hub of rail-trails, where the Harrison South Rail Trail, North Bend Rail Trail and West Fork River Trail (via the Harrison North Rail Trail) all meet, replicating the traffic brought by the railroads in the 19th and early 20th centuries.
+The northern end of the trail, Clarksburg is a destination hub of rail-trails, where the Harrison South Rail Trail, North Bend Rail Trail and West Fork River Trail (via the Harrison North Rail Trail) all terminate and, although they do not connect directly, replicate the traffic brought by the railroads in the 19th and early 20th centuries.

 I really loved running on this well marked trail.
 There were many people along the way they smiled and waved very peaceful ran through words at times.
 I will be back.
 There’s also really good parking areas all around it.